Knock Iveagh: Archaeological work and interest

 There is thought to have been little archaeological excavation or surveying work carried out on the hill, save for the work Pat Collins of the Northern Ireland Archaeological Survey in 1957.
 Eamonn Kelly, former Keeper of Antiquities at the National Museum of Ireland, called for further surveying to be carried out before any potential development near the hill, "given the strong probability that there is additional and possible extensive archaeology present relating to the ritual use of the hill".

 Knock Iveagh featured on Joe Mahon's Lesser Spotted Ulster series (Annaclone episode) on UTV in 2014.

 Preliminary archaeological work carried out in 2018 has suggested that there may be a link between the hill and Saint Patrick.

 Wind turbine controversy

 A wind turbine, access road and substation were built on Knock Iveagh in 2017.
 A local group, Friends of Knock Iveagh, has campaigned for its removal due to the historical and cultural importance of the site.
 Building permission was granted by the former Department of the Environment.
-However, heritage experts were not consulted as they should have been, and said they would have opposed it.
+However, heritage experts were not consulted as they should have been.
 In 2020, the district council agreed that the turbine was having an adverse environmental and visual impact on the monument and landscape.
 Councillors voted to ask the Department for Infrastructure to remove the turbine.